juozbaliuk/project_forums/README.md

 ## Django Forum

-A forums website made with Django framework.
+A forum website made with Django framework.
 Includes user authentication, topics and posts CRUD and administration